microsoft/azure-devops-extension-cascading-picklist/marketplace/details.md

 ## Cascading Picklists

-This extension uses the `ms.vss-work-web.work-item-form` contribution point that enables you to build a cascading picklist on the work item form.
 Cascading picklists are made up of two seperate fields.
 The parent field and a child field.
 The parent picklist will contain a list of values, that when a value is selected, will display the values in the child list

 **Release Blue**